-The survey will also give you confidential personal feedback about your own health and wellbeing.
+- The survey will give you confidential personal feedback about your own health and wellbeing.

-The research is run independently from the PPTA and has ethics approval.
+- The research is run independently from the PPTA and has ethics approval.
 No individual or school will be identifiable in any reporting of the results.

-2020 Principal and senior leader wellbeing study – key points
+2021 Principal and senior leader wellbeing study – key points